 Or, serve it up Middle Eastern style as a creamy labneh dip with pita bread and your favorite dippers!
 Simply whisk together some quality extra virgin olive oil, a bit of za’atar spice, minced parsley (or any herbs you like), and salt, then stir that mixture into your labneh.

-hours before serving.
+Then, be PATIENT.
+Transfer your labneh dip to a jar and marinate in the fridge for about 8 hours before serving.
 This will seem like a long wait, but it will be well worth the added flavor once it’s done marinating!

 Labneh Starter Ingredients:

-2 cups plain whole milk yogurt
+- 2 cups plain whole milk yogurt

-- 2 layers cheesecloth (or a tea towel, clean old T-shirts, coffee filters—anything that will strain!)
+- 2 layers cheesecloth, or a tea towel, clean old T-shirts, coffee filters—anything that will strain!

 Labneh Dip for Serving:

 - 2 Tbsp minced parsley, or any herbs you like (optional)

 - Line a large fine-mesh sieve with 2 layers of cheesecloth (or a tea towel, old T-shirts, coffee filters).
 Set the sieve on top of a deep bowl—make sure there’s a few inches in between the bottom of the sieve and the bottom of the bowl.

-Add yogurt to the lined sieve.
+- Add yogurt to the lined sieve.
 Lift the corners of the cloth and gather them together to cover the yogurt, like you’re wrapping it in a pouch/bundle.
 Clip or tie the edges of the cloth together.

-Refrigerate entire bowl and sieve with bundled yogurt and allow to drain for 2-3 days.
+- Refrigerate entire bowl and sieve with bundled yogurt and allow to drain for 2-3 days.

-Squeeze bundled cheesecloth to remove any excess liquid and discard the liquid in the bowl—the yogurt will thicken, similar to goat cheese.
+- Squeeze bundled cheesecloth to remove any excess liquid and discard the liquid in the bowl—the yogurt will thicken, similar to goat cheese.

-Store labneh in an airtight container in the fridge and enjoy as desired!
+- Store labneh in an airtight container in the fridge and enjoy as desired!

-To make labneh dip, whisk together oil and other dip ingredients in a small bowl.
+- To make labneh dip, whisk together oil and other dip ingredients in a small bowl.
 Stir mixture into labneh and season to taste.

 - Add labneh dip to a jar and refrigerate.
 Marinate flavor for 8 hours before serving and enjoying!

-Lasts 2 weeks stored in an airtight container in the fridge.
+- Lasts 2 weeks stored in an airtight container in the fridge.